sakshambedi/micrograd/README.md

 ---

 **micrograd** demonstrates that understanding complex systems like deep learning frameworks is best achieved by building them yourself.
-This implementation serves as both a learning tool and a foundation for further exploration into the fascinating world of Deep Learning and building efficient AI.
+This implementation serves as both a learning tool and a foundation for further exploration into the fascinating world of Deep Learning and building efficient .